zalando/innkeeper/README.md

 Innkeeper is a simple route management API for [Skipper](https://github.com/zalando/skipper)

-When a new instance of Skipper is started, it will connect to innkeeper, ask for all the routes and initialize it's own data structures.
+When a new instance of Skipper (configured to fetch the routes from Innkeeper) is started, it will connect to Innkeeper, ask for all the routes and initialize it's own data structures.

 Then, at every x minutes will will ask innkeeper for the modified routes and update it's internal data structures.